 Dealing With Seasonal Depression- Hot Relaxing Baths To Help You Get A Good Night’s Sleep

 Think Of Hibernation As Temporary And Therapeutic

-Just like the animals, our period of hibernation is temporary and therapeutic.
+Just like animals, our period of hibernation is temporary and therapeutic.
 As the days get longs and the sun starts to shine, I want to venture outside to enjoy the sun.
 When spring comes, and it comes early in the south, I will be ready for all the projects and gardening.
 Fully energized both physically and mentally.
-Yes the weight will come off, yes, the chores and projects will get done.
-But if I try to force it, the guilt and sadness overwhelms me.
-By giving myself permission to hibernate, I am giving my body and mind a well deserved rest.
+Yes, the weight will come off, yes, the chores and projects will get done.
+But if I try to force it, the guilt and sadness overwhelm me.
+By giving myself permission to hibernate, I am giving my body and mind a well-deserved rest.
 It is truly therapeutic.